Practical advantage of non-Hermitian enhanced quantum sensing: Introduction

 \section{Introduction}

-The study of non-Hermitian systems has rapidly evolved into a vibrant interdisciplinary frontier, fundamentally reshaping our understanding of open quantum dynamics and wave phenomena~\cite{ashida2020non,bergholtz2021exceptional,el2018non}.
-A seminal milestone was the discovery by Bender and Boettcher that non-Hermitian Hamiltonians—most notably those respecting parity-time ($\mathcal{PT}$) symmetry—can possess entirely real spectra symmetry~\cite{bender1998real,Bender_2007,PhysRevLett.89.270401,PatrickDorey_2001}.
-This finding challenged the long-held axiom that Hermiticity is a prerequisite for physical observables, thereby catalyzing new avenues in both foundational theory and experimental exploration~\cite{heiss2000repulsion,doppler2016dynamically,kawabata2019symmetry}.
+Over the past few decades, the study of non-Hermitian systems has burgeoned into a vibrant interdisciplinary frontier, profoundly reshaping our understanding of open quantum dynamics and wave phenomena~\cite{ashida2020non,bergholtz2021exceptional,el2018non}.
+A foundational cornerstone of this field was the pioneering discovery by Bender and Boettcher that non-Hermitian Hamiltonians—most notably those invariant under parity-time ($\mathcal{PT}$) symmetry—can possess entirely real spectra~\cite{bender1998real,Bender_2007,PhysRevLett.89.270401,PatrickDorey_2001}.
+This conceptual breakthrough shattered the long-held dogma that Hermiticity is an unyielding prerequisite for physical observables, thereby catalyzing a wealth of avenues spanning foundational quantum mechanics to diverse experimental explorations~\cite{heiss2000repulsion,doppler2016dynamically,kawabata2019symmetry}.